dotnet/docs/docs/ai/conceptual/agents.md

 You use [plugins](/semantic-kernel/agents/plugins/?tabs=Csharp) to do things an LLM can't do alone, such as retrieving data from external data sources or completing tasks in the real world.

 For example, an LLM can't send an email, so to add that function to a chat app, you'd need to create a plugin.
-To process text from the emails, you could use [core plugins](/semantic-kernel/agents/plugins/out-of-the-box-plugins?tabs=Csharp#core-plugins), such as the [ConversationSummaryPlugin](/dotnet/api/microsoft.semantickernel.plugins.core.conversationsummaryplugin?view=semantic-kernel-dotnet).
+To process text from the emails, you could use [core plugins](/semantic-kernel/agents/plugins/out-of-the-box-plugins?tabs=Csharp#core-plugins), such as the <xref:Microsoft.SemanticKernel.Plugins.Core.ConversationSummaryPlugin>.

 Make sure you clearly document the functions in your plugins&mdash;planners use this information to determine what functions are available.